-2.18 The CMA does not have a prescriptive list of evidence that it will take into account in its assessments.
-Instead, the CMA will in each case consider the relevant available evidence and will decide the weight to place on it in its decision-making.
-The evidence used will depend on factors such as the theories of harm being investigated, the nature of competition in the marketplace and what evidence is available.
-In general, where the evidence supporting prima facie competition concerns is stronger, especially if there is of doubt, this judgment does not preclude the CMA from finding an SLC in markets where there is a higher number of suppliers, for example if the merger reduced the number of suppliers from five to four.
+2.19 The CMA does not have a prescriptive list of evidence that it will take into account in its assessments.
+Instead, the CMA will in each case undertake reasonable evidence gathering, consider the relevant available evidence and decide the weight to place on that evidence in its decision-making.
+The

+29 Tobii AB v Competition and Markets Authority [2020] CAT 1, paragraph 353.
+The Competition Appeal Tribunal upheld the CMA's finding that the loss of competition could be expected to be substantial in a merger involves the market leader and the number of significant suppliers in a market is reduced from four to three.
+For the avoidance of doubt, this judgment does not preclude the CMA from finding an SLC in markets where there is a higher number of suppliers, for example if the merger reduced the number of suppliers from five to four.